SuperOfficeDocs/superoffice-docs/docs/database/tables/includes/udeffield.md

 ### OwnerTable

-UDefField contains an ownerTable id, which table is this user defined field for.
+UDefField contains an ownerTable ID, which table is this user defined field for.

-This field is an enum, unlike all other owner Table ids in the database.
-It does not use the table id listed in the dictionary.
+This field is an enum, unlike all other owner Table IDs in the database.
+It does not use the table ID listed in the dictionary.

 * UDefContact = 7
 * UDefPerson = 8